dqx-translation-project/dqx-translation-project.github.io/docs/troubleshooting/dqx_troubleshooting.md

 ### Does dqxclarity work on the Steam deck?

-Yes, although not natively.
-You will need to sideload Windows in order for it to function.
+Yes, see the [installation guide](../steamdeck.md) on how to set it up.

 ### How much of the game is in English?